LINQ Group Join in C#

 Examples to Understand LINQ Group Join in C#:

-Let us understand How to Implement LINQ Group Join with examples using C# language.
-For this, we are going to use the following two model classes i.e. Employee and Department.
-So, create a class file with the name Employee.cs and then copy and paste the following code into it.
-This is a very simple class having 3 properties i.e. Id, Name, and DepartmentId.
-We have also created one method which is going to return a collection of Employees which is going to be our first data source going to be used in the Group Join.
+Let us understand how to Implement LINQ Group Join with examples using C# language.
+For this, we will use the following two model classes: Employee and Department.
+So, create a class file named Employee.cs and copy and paste the following code.
+This class has three properties: ID, Name, and DepartmentId.
+We have also created one method to return a collection of Employees, which will be our first data source for the Group Join.

 using System.Collections.Generic;